 Burns H. Weston International Human Rights Essay Prize

 The UICHR sponsors the annual Burns H. Weston International Human Rights Essay Prize.
-Each year, two awards are made: one to an undergraduate and another to a graduate or professional school student.
-The prizes honor the fine work of University of Iowa students and the lifetime work of Professor Burns H. Weston of the College of Law.
+Each year, two awards are available: one to an undergraduate and another to a graduate or professional school student.
+The prizes honor the fine work of students from across the state of Iowa and the lifetime work of Professor Burns H. Weston of the College of Law.

+Awardees receive $750 (undergraduate) or $1000 (graduate or professional student).
+Federal financial aid regulations require that all financial aid, including awards and prizes, be included in total cost of attendance calculations.
+The Student Financial Aid Office will review each prize to determine if a student’s financial aid will be adjusted due to the award.
 Undergraduate essays should be 10-15 pages in length; graduate essays 20-40 pages in length.
-Essays can discuss current events or history, law, public policy, or the arts & humanities.
-The essay does not need to be produced exclusively for the competition in order to qualify for review; the essay can be a paper written for a class.
-The only requirement is that the essays address issues of international human rights.
+Essays may discuss current events, history, law, public policy, or the arts & humanities.
+The essay need not be produced exclusively for the competition; the essay may be a paper written for a class or conference.
+The only requirement is that the essay address a human rights issue.

 The application deadline for Spring 2020 has already passed.

 2020 Alexis Winecke